xiaohan2012/daily-reading/week-plans/nov-6.md

 like [Epidemic Thresholds in Real Networks](http://cs.stanford.edu/~jure/pubs/virus-tissec.pdf)
 - in contrast to using simulation to approximate the value

-TODO: can we apply the technique in this paper to our paper.
+TODO: can we apply the technique in this paper to our work.

 ### stay/leave as network games